Brian Littrell: Early life

-Littrell was born in Lexington, Kentucky, to Jacqueline "Jackie" R. (née Fox), a dentist's secretary, and Harold Baker Littrell, Jr, an IBM employee.
-He has an older brother Harold III, an actor and singer, and is the cousin of fellow Backstreet Boys member Kevin Richardson; his father, Harold, and Richardson's mother, Ann, are siblings.
+Littrell was born in Lexington, Kentucky, to Jacqueline "Jackie" R. (née Fox), a dentist's secretary, and Harold Baker Littrell Jr., an IBM employee.
+He has an older brother, Harold III, who is an actor and singer.
+Littrell is the cousin of fellow Backstreet Boys member Kevin Richardson; his father, Harold, and Richardson's mother, Ann, are siblings.

-Littrell was skilled at sports, and played in both Little League and the Babe Ruth League.
+Littrell was skilled at sports and played in both Little League and the Babe Ruth League.
 Growing up in a religious Baptist family, he sang his first solo in Porter Memorial Baptist Church at age 7, and was voted President of the Youth Chorus by his peers one year.
-At 16, he began performing at weddings after Barry Turner, his choir teacher at Tates Creek High School, suggested he could make money singing at social events.
-Littrell also performed in school plays including a production of Grease, and worked at fast food chain Long John Silver's.
+At 14, he began performing at weddings after Barry Turner, his choir teacher at Tates Creek High School, suggested he could make money singing at social events.
+Littrell also performed in school plays, including a production of Grease, and worked at fast food chain Long John Silver's.